How the setup Virtual IP addres over two rapberry Pi nodes

 ;;

-esacsudo chmod a+x /usr/local/bin/keepalivednotify.sh
+sudo chmod a+x /usr/local/bin/keepalivednotify.sh

 sudo systemctl start keepalived

-sudo apt-get install keepalivedsudo vi /etc/keepalived/keepalived.conf
+sudo vi /etc/keepalived/keepalived.conf

 vrrp_instance VI_1 {